GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 following situations:

 - There are no listeners for [runtime.onConnect][runtime-on-connect] at the other end.
-- The tab containing the port is unloaded (e.g. if the tab is navigated).
+- The tab containing the port is unloaded (for example, if the tab is navigated).
 - The frame where `connect()` was called has unloaded.
 - All frames that received the port (via [runtime.onConnect][runtime-on-connect]) have unloaded.
 - [runtime.Port.disconnect()][runtime-port-disconnect] is called by _the other end_.
 Note that if a `connect()` call results